 There’s also two Latino options featuring ESPN Deportes, Fox Deportes, and TyC sports at both levels.
 At the Plus level on the English side, you get NFL RedZone and all the Pac-12 Network regional options.

 |English Plus Package

 |Spanish Mas Package

 - Cost: Free but requires cable or live TV subscription

-No matter which option you choose, be sure to download the Fox Sports Go app.
-After you sign in using your subscription credentials, you’ll be able to watch all of the channels in the Fox Sports family—FS1, FS2, Fox College Sports, Fox Soccer Plus, your regional Fox affiliate, and even Fox Deportes—straight from the app.
+No matter which option you choose, be sure to download the Fox Sports app.
+After you sign in using your subscription credentials, you’ll be able to watch most Fox Sports action (though you’ll also want Fox Sports Go to catch your regional network).
 It’s a great backup option.